ErmacMKIII/DemolitionSynergyLight/README.md

 # DemolitionSynergyLight
 Voxel Engine (Incomplete Game) using latest LWJGL.
 Light version of original.
 Designated for low-end spec and prior generation computers.
+Legacy OpenGL is used.

 In order to build the project you are gonna need NetBeans IDE 8.2 and following libraries: